AI HAS THE POTENTIAL TO REDEFINE THE CUSTOMER EXPERIENCE, BUT CHALLENGES REMAIN, SAY AI EXPERTS

+A panel of international experts discussed the opportunities and challenges that AI can bring to a range of business sectors during a special reception hosted by AGBI at DIFC.

-(MENAFN- Seven Media) Dubai, UAE, 20 November 2023: Artificial intelligence (AI) has the potential to transform the customer experience, said a panel of leading experts during a special reception hosted by Arabian Gulf Business Insight (AGBI) at the Capital Cub Dubai, DIFC, on 15 November.
+Dubai, UAE: Artificial intelligence (AI) has the potential to transform the customer experience, said a panel of leading experts during a special reception hosted by Arabian Gulf Business Insight (AGBI) at the Capital Cub Dubai, DIFC, on 15 November.

 The exclusive, invite-only event welcomed an audience of senior business leaders from across the UAE to explore emerging trends, opportunities, and challenges brought on by the advancement of AI, as well as the best ways for businesses to navigate its wide-spread influence on people, processes, products, and productivity.